With people

 Main System and Measures Content

-Job posting system Posts of the "Challenge Support Type" for taking on challenges in new business areas and "Hometown Personnel Type" for pursuing a new career due to family circumstances.
+Internal job posting system Posts of the "Challenge Support Type" for taking on challenges in new business areas and "Hometown Personnel Type" for pursuing a new career due to family circumstances.
 If the employee meets the application and personnel specifications set by the relevant department, they can apply to transfer to other departments.

 Employee award programs for distinguished achievement Various award programs, including performance improvement award, project award, individual merit award, health and safety award, technical merit award, and volunteer award.